 A division of Rare Books and Special Collections, this non-circulating collection contains more than 100,000 items, including children’s illustrated books, manuscripts, prints, drawings, and educational toys, from 1480 to the present, and from countries all around the world.
 The whimsical gallery of the collection is open to the general public.

 CPANDA, the Cultural Policy & the Arts National Data Archive, is the world's first interactive digital archive of policy-relevant data on the arts and cultural policy in the United States.
 It is a collaborative effort of Princeton University's Firestone Library and the Princeton Center for Arts and Cultural Policy Studies.

-An extension of the print Dixon Reading Collection, this collection currently has numerous titles available for downloading or streaming on your own device or reading online, and features bestsellers, award winners, science and technology titles, popular fiction, history, biographies, and much more.
+Complementary to the Dixon print collection, the library also offers over 3,000 ebook and audiobook titles available for downloading or streaming on your own device or reading online, and features bestsellers, award winners, science and technology titles, popular fiction, history, biographies, and much more.
 In addition, thousands of public domain ebooks are available for download.
 The Dixon eBooks collection is accessible through the OverDrive platform, which provides in-browser access and is compatible with most mobile devices and eReaders.